sahilsaxena21/topskillsdsportfolio/README.md

 ![Insights and Interpretation](https://github.com/sahilsaxena21/topskillsdsportfolio/blob/main/image_files/dstypes_all.JPG)

-**Interpreting Types of Roles in Canada's Data Science Industry for Job Title ‘Data Scientist’ [1, 2, 3]**

-* <sub>[1] based on a sample of _N=163_ job postings scraped from Indeed.ca between Nov.
-2020 – Feb.
-2021.</sub>
-* <sub>[2] nodes in pink illustrate the 10 most commonly occurring hard skills.
-Other node colors represents the clusters or groupings of job postings from their job descriptions, as segregated by the spectral clustering algorithm.
-Refer to code for details on hyperparameters and other algorithm implementation details.</sub>
-* <sub>[3] cluster node labels are the top 5 terms that best characterize a cluster, ranked based on Laplace Smoothed Positive Pointwise Mutual Information (PPMI)</sub>

-As per the above network graph, current industry needs can largely be seperated into 3 types of data scientists.
+**Interpreting Types of Roles in Canada's Data Science Industry for Job Title ‘Data Scientist’ [1, 2, 3]** As per the above network graph, current industry needs can largely be seperated into 3 types of data scientists.
 These are inferred from the figure as below:

 1. The “full-stack” data scientist roles with wide-ranging skills involving data **cleaning** (using **pandas**), creating **pipelines** and **interpreting** findings using visualization tools such as **tableau**